Red Sox vs. Diamondbacks Player Props Betting Odds

 Verdugo Stats

-- Verdugo has 56 hits with 16 doubles, a triple, five home runs, 18 walks and 20 RBI.
-He's also stolen three bases.
+- Verdugo has recorded 56 hits with 16 doubles, a triple, five home runs and 20 walks.
+He has driven in 20 runs with three stolen bases.

 Verdugo Recent Games